cc-d/PyShared/README.md

 Terminal utilities for improved user interaction.

-- `get_terminal_width`: Detects the current width of the terminal.
+- `get_terminal_width`: Safely retrieves the terminal width, defaulting to 80 columns on failure.
-- `print_middle`: Centers text within the terminal width.
+- `print_middle`: Centers text within left/right padding based on terminal width.
-- `print_columns`: Arranges a list of strings into columns fitted to the terminal width.
+- `print_columns`: Arranges a list of strings into guestimated $x length strings based on what is approximately optimal for the contents/terminal width.

 ## Test Coverage